HaigangLiu/covid19-us/README.rst

 2. Download data by county in the United States

-    :code:`get_daily_data_by_county()` is function to download daily data from a given county.
+    :code:`get_daily_data_by_county()` is a function to download daily data from a given county or counties.
 An example is illustrated as follows.
 We support both county name and county FIPS, a unique identifier.

 .. code-block:: python3